Fine Art

 Living Africa

-Collection of images from the years I’ve lived in Senegal, West Africa and trips to the Democratic Republic of Congo and Uganda.
+A collection of images from the years I’ve lived in Senegal, West Africa and trips to the Democratic Republic of Congo and Uganda.

 In 2013, my family moved to Dakar, Senegal.
 My experiences in Africa over the next 3.5 years have greatly influenced how I see the world.